escobard/Restaurant-Reviewer-React/README.md

 [To view the application live click here] (https://onlinedevelopers.ca/udacity/restaurant-reviewer/)

-To download and on your own local or web installation, please follow the instructions below
+To download and on your own local or web installation, please follow the instructions below.

 ## Installation